Rates of convergence for nonparametric estimation of singular distributions using generative adversarial networks: Introduction

 \subsection{Related statistical theory for GAN}

-The study of convergence rates in nonparametric generative models has been conducted in some earlier papers \cite{kundu2014latent, pati2011posterior} with the name of latent factor models.
-Rather than utilizing DNN, they considered a Bayesian approach with a Gaussian process prior on the generator function.
-Since the development of GAN \cite{goodfellow2014generative}, several researchers have studied rates of convergence in deep generative models, particularly focusing on GAN.
-To the best of our knowledge, an earlier version of Liang \cite{liang2021well} is the first one studying the convergence rate under a GAN framework.
-Similar theory has been developed by Singh et al.\ \cite{singh2018nonparametric}, which is later generalized by Uppal et al.\ \cite{uppal2019nonparametric}.
-Slightly weaker results are obtained by Chen et al.\ \cite{chen2020statistical} with explicit DNN architectures for generator and discriminator classes.
-Convergence rates of the vanilla GAN with respect to the Jensen--Shannon divergence have recently been obtained by Belomestny et al.\ \cite{belomestny2021rates}.
+Convergence rates of nonparametric generative models were initially studied in \cite{kundu2014latent} and \cite{pati2011posterior}.
+Rather than utilizing DNN, they considered a nonparametric Bayesian approach with a Gaussian process prior on the generator function.

+Since the development of GAN by \cite{goodfellow2014generative}, several researchers have studied rates of convergence in deep generative models, particularly focusing on GAN.
+An earlier version of \cite{liang2021well} was the first one to study the convergence rate under a GAN framework.
+More specifically, they considered the Sobolev IPMs to evaluate the estimation performance.
+A similar theory has been developed by \cite{singh2018nonparametric}, which was later generalized by \cite{uppal2019nonparametric} using Besov IPMs.
+Slightly weaker results were obtained by \cite{chen2020statistical}.
+Although their convergence rates are strictly slower than the minimax optimal rate, they explicitly considered DNN architectures for the generator and discriminator classes.
+Convergence rates of the vanilla GAN with respect to the Jensen--Shannon divergence have recently been obtained by \cite{belomestny2021rates}.

-All the above works tried to understand GAN from a nonparametric density estimation framework.
-They used integral probability metrics as evaluation metrics, while classical approaches on nonparametric density estimation focused on other metrics such as the total variation, Hellinger and uniform metrics.
+These works utilized the framework of nonparametric density estimation to understand GAN.
+They evaluated the performance of GAN using integral probability metrics, while classical approaches such as the kernel density estimation focused on other metrics such as the total variation, Hellinger and uniform metrics.
 Since the total variation can be viewed as an IPM, some results in the above papers are comparable with that of the classical methods.
-In this case, both approaches achieve the same minimax optimal rate.
-Hence, the above results cannot explain why deep generative models outperform classical nonparametric methods.
-Schreuder et al.\ \cite{schreuder2021statistical} considered generative models in which the target distribution does not possess a Lebesgue density.
-However, their result only guarantees that the convergence rate of GAN is not worse than that of the empirical measure \cite{weed2019sharp}.
-We adopt the set-up in Chae et al.\ \cite{chae2021likelihood} who exclusively considered likelihood approaches.
+In these comparable cases, both approaches achieve the same minimax optimal rate; hence these theories on GAN cannot explain why deep generative models outperform classical nonparametric methods.